 We have ended up with two closed loops that feedback on themselves.
 This observation is important because closed-loops mean that the situation we are analyzing is a feedback system: Feedback systems have a closed-loop structure that brings results from past action of the system back to control future action – so feedback systems are influenced by their own past behavior.
 In this case, it means that if you spend too much of your time initially procrastinating, you will be hit by very high schedule pressure the closer the deadline comes.
 If you invest your time wisely from the beginning, the schedule pressure will not become too bad later.
 I am sure this is something you have experienced yourself.

-Watch a video of how to build this causal loop diagram using the ®iThink modelling environment.
+of how to build this causal loop diagram using the ®iThink modelling environment.

 Actively looking for feedback loops (“closed-loop thinking”) is an important activity in systems thinking, because feedback loops are what causes a system to change its behavior over time (and very often in unexpected ways).
 We differentiate between two kinds of feedback loops: balancing (or negative) feedback loops and reinforcing (or positive) feedback loops.